ThemeMountain/docs/source/_sartre/integrations/campaign-monitor.blade.md

 ## Uploading

-Inside the `Files/campaign-monitor/all-in-one/` folder, you'll find the .zip file.
+Inside the `Files/campaign-monitor/all-in-one/` folder, you'll find the all-in-one HTML and a .zip file with supporting images.

 1. In Campaign Monitor, click your user name on the top right, then select "My Templates".
 2. On the following page, click "Create New Template", then click the "Upload your own HTML" box.
     You will be asked to name your template, and then upload the HTML file and the images .zip file.

 3. Browse for them on your computer, then click Add template.